argo-marketplace/ARGO-container/README.md

    - To run on Windows: download `docker toolbox` and run the docker quickstart terminal.
    - `cd argo-container` to navigate to the directory containing the Dockerfile file.
 4. Build the docker image
-   - Run the command docker `docker image build -t <Enter-your-imageName-in-lowercase> .` This command will run the file containing the instructions to run the dockerfile.
+   - Run the command docker `docker image build -t argo-container .` (note the dot).
+This command will run the file containing the instructions to run the dockerfile.
 It will take some time to build the image
 5. Run the docker image
-   - To run the docker image locally run the command `docker run -it --rm -p 6080:80 -p 5900:5900 <the-image_name-you-used in #4`
+   - To run the docker image locally run the command `docker run -it --rm -p 6080:80 -p 5900:5900 argo-container`
    - Once the image starts running, launch the browser and run the file on the IP address mentioned in the docker quickstart terminal (mostly 192.168.99.100:6080)
    - #### NOTE: if using Mac, run the image on localhost:6080